cicl-stanford/teleological_properties/README.md

 # Teleological properties

-This repository contains the experiments, data, analyses, and figures for the paper "Property types in generic and specific statements: Teleological properties matter more for categorization," by David Rose, Siying Zhang, Qi Han and Tobias Gerstenberg.
+This repository contains the experiments, data, analyses, and figures for the paper "Property types in generic and specific statements: Teleological properties matter more for categorization," by David Rose, Siying Zhang and Tobias Gerstenberg.

 The preprint can be found [here](UPDATEME)